-Joel M. Friedman is a partner in the White Collar Litigation and Investigations Practice Group of Pepper Hamilton LLP, resident in the Philadelphia office.
+Joel M. Friedman is of counsel in the White Collar Litigation and Investigations Practice Group of Pepper Hamilton LLP, resident in the Philadelphia office.

 Prior to joining the firm, Mr. Friedman was a partner at Freeh Sporkin & Sullivan, LLP and represented corporations and individuals in civil, regulatory and criminal matters.
 He also conducted internal investigations on behalf of clients and worked with them to design and implement compliance programs.
 He has represented clients before the United States Department of Justice, the Securities and Exchange Commission, the Public Company Accounting Oversight Board and other agencies.